Machine-learning-and-complex-systems/NIT-RC/README.md

 We provide a demonstration example.

 ## A Note on Result
 For systems with white noise, random functions are necessary for both data generation and noise separation (def train1/2, def DoubleWell).
-This can lead to minor differences between 'NoiseToUse' and 'SampledNoise.'
+This can lead to minor differences in 'NoiseToUse' and 'SampledNoise' with each run.
 Consequently, even though we provide the trained model, the results of rolling predictions may exhibit slight variations each time.